jgraving/tracker/README.md

 [screenshot]: https://github.com/jgraving/pose/blob/master/images/screenshot.png

-Fig 1.
+Figure 1.
 The current frame (left) is subtracted from the background model (middle) to produce a foreground mask (right), which is then used to track the location of the animal over time (left).

 Tutorial
 ------------